hawbecker/FastEddy-model/docs/Tutorials/cases/DISPERSION.rst

 Execute FastEddy
 ----------------

 Note that this example requires customization of the initial condition file.
-Follow the sequence of step below.
+Follow the sequence of steps below.

 #.
 Exectue the Jupyer notebook provided in **/tutorial/notebooks/Dispersion_Prep1.ipynb** to create the topography file *Topography_504x498.dat*.
 #.
-Run FastEddy for 1 timestep using the default state of the (*Example07_DISPERSION_SBL.in*) and requires the binary terrain file generated in the previous step to be specified through the FastEddy parameter file (:code:`topoFile`).
-This step creates an output file *FE_DISPERSION.0* that includes the topography and terrain-following vertical coordinate grid.
+Run FastEddy for 1 timestep using the default state of the (*Example07_DISPERSION_SBL.in*) and required binary terrain file generated in the previous step, specified as input through the FastEddy parameter file (:code:`topoFile`).
+This step creates an output file *FE_DISPERSION.0* that includes the topography and establishes a terrain-following vertical coordinate grid.
 #.
 Exectute the Jupyer notebook provided in **/tutorial/notebooks/Dispersion_Prep2.ipynb** to modify the surface roughness distribution over the hill.
 #.
 Execute the Jupyer notebook provided in **/tutorial/notebooks/Dispersion_Prep3.ipynb** to create the source specification input file.
 #.
 Adjust the (*Example07_DISPERSION_SBL.in*) file to specify the targeted initial condition file (:code:`inPath`, :code:`inFile`) by removing the (:code:`#`) just to the right of the equal sign ito uncomment these parameters values.
 Uncomment the pre-formed passive tracer source file (:code:`srcAuxScFile`).
 Remove the value of :math:`0` and uncomment the value of :math:`2` for the number of source emissions (:code:`NhydroAuxScalars`).
 #.
 Run FastEddy for :math:`1` h of the simulation by changing :code:`frqOutput`, :code:`Nt`, and :code:`NtBatch` removing the values of :math:`1` for each and the (:code:`#`) to uncomment appropriate full-simulation parameters values.
 The emissions begin :math:`45` min into the simulation.

 Two FastEddy simulation setups are provided for this tutorial, corresponding to weakly stable (*Example07_DISPERSION_SBL.in*) and convective conditions (*Example07_DISPERSION_CBL.in*).
-The initial condition and terrain preparation stepts only need to be carried out once, then reused to run the other stability case.
+The initial condition and terrain preparation steps only need to be carried out once for the stable case, then can be reused directly in the convective stability case.

 See :ref:`run_fasteddy` for instructions on how to build and run FastEddy on NSF NCAR's High Performance Computing machines.